tttmmmyyyy/fixlang/Std.md

 ### `product : Iterator a -> Iterator b -> Iterator (b, a)`

-The cartesian product of two iterators.
+Generates the cartesian product of two iterators.

 Example: `[1, 2, 3].to_iter.product(['a', 'b'].to_iter).to_array == [(1, 'a'), (2, 'a'), (3, 'a'), (1, 'b'), (2, 'b'), (3, 'b')]`

 ### `push_front : a -> Iterator a -> Iterator a`

-Push an element to an iterator.
+Pushes an element to an iterator.

 ### `range : I64 -> I64 -> Iterator I64`

-Create a range iterator, i.e. an iterator of the form `[a, a+1, a+2, ..., b-1]`.
+Creates a range iterator, i.e. an iterator of the form `[a, a+1, a+2, ..., b-1]`.

 ### `reverse : Iterator a -> Iterator a`

-Reverse an iterator.
+Reverses an iterator.

 ### `subsequences : Iterator a -> Iterator (Iterator a)`

-Generated all subsequences of an iterator.
+Generates all subsequences of an iterator.

 `[1,2,3].to_iter.subsequences` is `[[], [3], [2], [2, 3], [1], [1, 3], [1, 2], [1, 2, 3]].to_iter.map(to_iter)`.

 ### `sum : [a : Additive] Iterator a -> a`

-Calculate the sum of elements of an iterator.
+Calculates the sum of elements of an iterator.

 ### `take : I64 -> Iterator a -> Iterator a`

-Take at most n elements from an iterator.
+Takes at most n elements from an iterator.

 ### `take_while : (a -> Bool) -> Iterator a -> Iterator a`